dann41/keycloak-kafka-event-listener/README.md

 ```
 kafkacat -b localhost:9094 -t sample-keycloak-admin-event -C -o beginning
 ```

+## How to change properties

 If you want to adjust plugin configurations, you can modify the SPI block in the standalone.xml file. spi.xml contains a sample configuration that you it's already in standalone.xml.

+You can check if keycloak is using the valid values by accessing [Server Info page](http://localhost:8080/auth/admin/master/console/#/server-info/providers) and looking for kafka-event-listener